GMH-Code/RPCEmu/README.md

 - You can transfer files to and from HostFS.
 This offers a quick way to load modules, upload archives, and export files.
 - You can 'upload' ADF floppy disk and ISO CD-ROM images to the emulator as it runs.
 - The screenshot feature can 'download' the screenshot to your local storage.
-- HostFS, CMOS, RPCEmu configuration, and IDE disc images are attached to the browser's IndexedDB instead of just using the in-memory filesystem.
+- HostFS, CMOS, RPCEmu configuration, IDE disc images, and a custom ROM can be attached to the browser's IndexedDB instead of just using the in-memory filesystem.
 This offers a limited way to keep data between sessions, but for Emscripten performance reasons, you must manually sync to save changes.
 - Reintroduced mouse wheel support for PS/2-based systems.

 Boot Sequence